 HealthLink BC Emergency iDoctor-in-Assistance (HEiDI) is a physician support service for HealthLink BC 8-1-1.
 8-1-1 is a free health information line for patients with non-emergency health inquiries.
 HEiDi physicians assist 8-1-1 nurses with urgent health inquiries they receive.
 HEiDi physicians give patients just-in-time information and comfort, and ensure appropriate triage to health services.
 This discerning triage decreases Emergency Department wait times and can safely refer patients back to their family physicians.
 HEiDi provides 8-1-1 support from 10 a.m. to 10 p.m. daily.
-More information is available through the BC Emergency Medicine Network.
+More information is available through the Emergency Care BC.

 Find our more about our partners and collaborators